coderefinery/git-intro/content/browsing.md

 We need to start by making a copy of this repository locally.

-1. Start the terminal in which you use git (Terminal application, or Git-Bash).
+1. Start the terminal in which you use Git (terminal application, or Git Bash).
 1. Change to the directory where you would want the repository to be (`cd ~/code` for example, if the `~/code` directory is where you store your files).